kukushi/PasteURL/README.md

 ## Feature

-When pasting, automatically converting url to markdown style link.
+When pasting, automatically converting URL to markdown style link.

 For example, you have the below URL in your clipboard: